swapnali-34/QA-Portfolio/06-Projects/OrangeHRM-Login-Testing/10-Test-Summary/Test-Summary-Report.md

 ---

-# Conclusion
+## Conclusion

-The OrangeHRM Login module was successfully tested using Smoke, Functional, and Exploratory Testing techniques.
-All planned test cases were executed, and each test passed successfully without identifying any functional defects.
+The OrangeHRM Login module was successfully tested using Smoke, Functional, and supplementary Exploratory Testing techniques.
+All 20 planned test cases were executed, and each test passed successfully without identifying any functional defects.
 The application behaved as expected for all tested scenarios, including login validation, session handling, logout functionality, and input validation.
 The executed test cases provide complete coverage of the planned requirements for the Login module.
 Based on the completed testing activities, the Login module is considered stable and ready for release for the tested scope.

 ---

-# Sign-off
+## Sign-off

 | Role | Name |
 |------|------|